ibm-cloud-docs/apps/tutorials/tutorial_byoc.md

 1. From your DevOps toolchain, click **Delivery Pipeline**, and then select **Deploy Stage**.
 2. Click **View logs and history**.
-3. In the log file, find the application URL.
+3. In the log file, find the app's URL.
 At the end of the log file, search for the word `urls` or `view`.
 For example, you might see a line in the log file that's similar to `urls: my-app-devhost.mybluemix.net` or `View the application health at: http://<ipaddress>:<port>/health`.
 4. Go to the URL in your browser.
 If the app is running, a message that includes `Congratulations` or `{"status":"UP"}` is displayed.

 If you are using the command line, run the [`ibmcloud dev view`](/docs/cli/idt?topic=cloud-cli-idt-cli#view) command to open the page of a manually deployed app in your default browser.